 The free end of a falling hinged stick (a narrow board) falls faster than a free-falling ball placed at the other end of the stick, when their center of mass accelerates at an equal rate.

 The apparatus is a wooden platform (40 cm long and 6 cm wide) connected at its center to a variable speed rotator with a clear plastic cylinder (8 cm tall and 5 cm in diameter) at each end.
 Inside each cylinder, there is a candle.
-As one lights them up, with the platform still, the flames are vertical.
+With the platform still and the candle lit, the flames are vertical.
 When the platform begins rotation around its central axis, the flames begin to slant inwards pointing towards each other.

 This set-up consists of two apparently identical disks, with the same mass but with a different mass distribution: one has a massive center and the other a massive outer ring.